By now, you’re probably aware of the health benefits associated with myopia management — a [minimized] risk of future eye disease and vision loss.

 We offer the latest in myopia management and will be happy to guide you through the process.
 Together, we’ll determine which method of treatment is best suited to your child’s eyes and lifestyle.

-To schedule your child’s myopia consultation, call Luxe Vision and Optical in Worthington, OH today!
+To schedule your child’s myopia consultation, call Luxe Vision and Optical in Powell today!

 Frequently Asked Questions with Dr. Erin Papp